Narragansett, Rhode Island: Education

 Narragansett operates its own Pre-K through 12 educational system with three schools: Narragansett Elementary School, Narragansett Pier Middle School, and Narragansett High School.
-The Narragansett High School principal, Mr. Daniel F. Warner, was voted the 2008 Principal of the Year.
+The former Narragansett High School principal, Mr. Daniel F. Warner, was voted the 2008 Principal of the Year.
 The South County Museum is located within the town.
 The Narragansett Bay Campus of the University of Rhode Island is located in Narragansett.

 Housing

 Narragansett has prohibited more than three college students from living together per housing unit.

-Water Supply
+Water supply

 The town is served by two drinking water organizations divided into four systems: